 Common automated processes and structures

-Consider processes, and suggested routes to follow, for the following;
+Consider content marketing automation processes, and suggested routes to follow, for the following;

 - When someone downloads your content or registers for something like a free trial, how are you going to follow up with them to maximise your chance of conversion?
 Consider automating an email response, inviting them to ask questions to a named individual.
 If they respond then you’re into a sales-driven conversation.